Max-Margin Token Selection in Attention Mechanism: Global and Local Margin Maximization with Attention

-We first identify the conditions that guarantee the global convergence of gradient descent for $\pb$.
-The intuition is that, in order for attention to exhibit implicit bias, the softmax nonlinearity should be forced to select the \emph{optimal token within each input sequence}.
-Fortunately, the optimal tokens that achieve the smallest training objective under decreasing loss function $\ell(\cdot)$ have a clear definition. \begin{definition}[Token Scores, Optimality \& \GM] The score of token $\x_{it}$ of input $\X_i$ is defined as $\bgam_{it}:=Y_i\cdot\vb^\top \x_{it}$.
-The optimal tokens for input $\X_i$ are those tokens with highest scores given by Globally-optimal max-margin (\GM) direction is defined as the solution of \eqref{attnsvm} with optimal indices $(\op_i)_{i=1}^n$ by $\pso$. \end{definition} It is worth noting that score definition simply uses the \emph{value embeddings} $\vb^\top \x_{it}$ of the tokens.
+Globally-optimal max-margin (\GM) direction is defined as the solution of \eqref{attnsvm} with optimal indices $(\op_i)_{i=1}^n$ by $\pso$. \end{definition} It is worth noting that score definition simply uses the \emph{value embeddings} $\vb^\top \x_{it}$ of the tokens.
 Note that multiple tokens within an input might attain the same score, thus $\op_i$ or $\pso$ may not be unique.
 The theorem below provides our regularization path guarantee on the global convergence of attention. \begin{theorem}[Regularization Path] Suppose Assumption~\ref{assum:loss:prope} on the loss function holds, and for all $i\in[n]$ and $t\neq \op_i$, the scores obey $\bgam_{it}<\bgam_{i\op_i}$.
 Then, the regularization path $\pr{R}=\arg\min_{\tn{\pb}\leq R}\Lc(\pb)$ converges to the \GM direction i.e.~$\lim_{R\rightarrow\infty}\pr{R}/R=\pso/\tn{\pso}$. \end{theorem} Theorem~\ref{lin det thm} shows that as the regularization strength $R$ increases towards the ridgeless problem $\min_{\pb}\Lc(\pb)$, the optimal direction $\pr{R}$ aligns more closely with the max-margin solution $\pso$.
 Since this theorem allows for arbitrary token scores, it demonstrates that \emph{max-margin token separation is an essential feature of the attention mechanism}.
 In fact, it is a corollary of Theorem \ref{meta thm}, which applies to the generalized model $f(\X)=\psi(\X^\top \sftx(\X\W^\top\pb))$ and accommodates multiple optimal tokens per input.
 However, while regularization path analysis captures the global behavior, gradient descent lacks general global convergence guarantees.
-In the next section, we demonstrate that due to the nonconvex landscape and softmax nonlinearity, gradient descent often converges to local optima.
-To ensure global convergence, we introduce an assumption that prevents gradient descent from getting stuck at non-optimal tokens with no scoring advantage over other choices.
+In Section~\ref{sec:gd:local}, we show that due to the nonconvex landscape and softmax nonlinearity, gradient descent often converges to local optima.
+We first establish that when \eqref{lin det losss} is trained with gradient descent, the norm of the parameters will diverge.
+For the restrictive setting of $n=1$, gradient descent also exhibits a global convergence guarantee.

 \begin{assumption} For all $i\in[n]$ and $t,\tau\neq \op_i$, the scores per Definition~\ref{score def} obey $\bgam_{it}=\bgam_{i\tau}<\bgam_{i\op_i}$. \end{assumption}